GU4243-ADS/spring2018-project1-sophiebeiers/README.md

 Term: Spring 2018

 + Project title: *Spooky Text Mining*
-+ This project is conducted by myself, Sophie Beiers.
++ Author: Sophie Beiers
-+ Project summary: For this project, I used data consisting of excerpts of texts written by Edgar Allen Poe, HP Lovecraft and Mary Shelley, all popular horror authors.
-The data was originally used in a Kaggle competition[https://www.kaggle.com/c/spooky-author-identification] with the goal of using NLP to classify and identify the author of each texts.
-For this particular project, I used exploratory data analysis in order to identify similarities and differences between the authors.
++ Project summary: For this project, I used data consisting of excerpts of texts written by [Edgar Allen Poe](https://en.wikipedia.org/wiki/Edgar_Allan_Poe), [HP Lovecraft](https://en.wikipedia.org/wiki/H._P._Lovecraft) and [Mary Shelley](https://en.wikipedia.org/wiki/Mary_Shelley), all well-known horror authors.
+The data was originally used in a [Kaggle](https://www.kaggle.com/c/spooky-author-identification) competition with the goal of using NLP to classify and identify the author of each texts.
+For this particular project, I used exploratory data analysis and sentiment analysis in order to identify similarities and differences between the authors.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is organized as follows.